GitcrackerUK/Chat-Bot-Backend-Filament/README.md

 # Chat-Bot Backend

 Repository for backend of interactive chat with automated answers.
-There is no acces to AI interaction.

 #### Requirments